Browsed by

 Remarkable Creatures, by Tracy Chevalier

-I first read Remarkable Creatures several years ago while researching books for a blog post on Women Scientists in Novels.
+I first read Remarkable Creatures several years ago.
 It features two women fossil hunters in the small English seaside town of Lyme Regis in the early 1800’s.
 When I read it again to prepare this review, I enjoyed it all over again.
-The novel is based on two real women fossil hunters: Mary Anning (a working-class woman who discovered complete skeletons of ichthyosaurus, plesiosaurus, and other ancient animals)…
+The novel is based on two real women fossil hunters: Mary Anning (a working-class woman who discovered complete skeletons of ichthyosaurus, plesiosaurus, and other ancient animals) and Elizabeth Philpot (an upper-class woman who is known for her collection…

 Read More Read More